-9 Star Ki calendar – day Stars and start of months
+9 Star Ki year calendar – day Stars and start of months

 If you are a practitioner of 9 Stars 九星 and Luoshu 洛書, then besides annual- and monthly Luoshu, you may want to include daily Stars for divination purposes.
-You may as such have come across different day calendars to return different day Stars for the exact same Solar date.

-It has been like this since Nine Star Ki Astrology 九星命理 was introduced to the West by Michio Kushi 久司道夫 in the late 1970s.
+It has been like this since Nine Star Ki Astrology 九星命理 was introduced to the West by Michio Kushi 久司道夫 in the 1970s.

-Today, we distinguish between the more popularly known Nine Star Ki Astrology on the one hand, then 9 Star Ki Divination for purpose of forecasting real (news) events and personal life progression on the other hand.
+Today, we distinguish between the more popularly known Nine Star Ki Astrology, then 9 Star Ki Divination as acquired

 How to read the day Ki Star calendar